sjhuang26/jeffrey-website/hugo/content/project/codotype.md

 title: Codotype
 link: https://github.com/codotype
 timeframe: 10th grade
-organization: RCOS
-team: me and someone else
+team: me and someone else at RCOS (wrote 1 code-generation module out of about 3)
-completion: ongoing
+status: ongoing
-description: developer tool for generating boilerplate code
+description: A developer tool for generating boilerplate code.
-contribution: wrote 1 module out of 3
 learned: React, best practices for project structure
 ---
 Codotype is a developer tool for generating frontend and backend boilerplate code.
 The project is still ongoing.